johnkiddjr/PlexMatch-File-Generator/README.md

 This application generates a .plexmatch file in the directory of all shows and movies added to your Plex Server.
 This is especially useful for migrating storage devices if you have some shows that needed a custom match.

 # Usage
-The command is expecting 2 arguments from the command line, it will prompt for these values if you do not provide them
+The command is expecting 2 arguments from the command line
 - Plex Server Token (-t or --token)
 - Plex Server Url (-u or --url)